ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 - `<amp-list>`
 - `<amp-video>`

-In the example below, the `<amp-mega-menu>` contains two menu items with toggleable content, as well as a third item that is an external link.
+The example below demonstrates an `<amp-mega-menu>` with three menu items.
+The first two are toggleable and the third is an external link.

 [example playground="true" preview="top-frame" orientation="landscape" imports="amp-mega-menu"]
 ```html